logzio/logz-docs/_source/logzio_collections/_log-sources/active-directory-winserver.md

 ##### Download the Logz.io certificate

 Download the [Logz.io public certificate](https://raw.githubusercontent.com/logzio/public-certificates/master/COMODORSADomainValidationSecureServerCA.crt) to your machine.
-We'll place the certificate in `C:\ProgramData\Filebeat\COMODORSADomainValidationSecureServerCA.crt` for this example.
+We'll place the certificate in `C:\ProgramData\Winlogbeat\COMODORSADomainValidationSecureServerCA.crt` for this example.

 ##### Configure Windows applications as an input